 EMERGENCY CARE: The nurse, or another staff member, is responsible to provide first aid should an emergency occur at school.
 It is necessary to inform the health office of telephone numbers where parents may be reached if an emergency arises.
 We also request names and phone numbers of two reliable friends or relatives who could assume temporary care of your child if illness or injury should occur and you cannot be reached.

 EARLY DISMISSAL FOR MEDICAL REASONS: The student must provide a note stating the reason and time of dismissal.
-Notes should be brought to the office at the beginning of the school day.
+Notes should be given to the teacher at the beginning of the school day.

 TRANSPORTATION: The school is responsible for routine transportation.
 Parents are responsible to provide transportation if it should be necessary due to illness or injury.

 PHYSICAL EXAMINATIONS: All students new to the district and those in grades K, 2, 4 are required to have a physical examination.
 It is suggested that the physical exam be performed by the child’s own physician who is aware of his/her health history.
 Physicals will be done at school for those students who do not furnish health certificates from their private physician.
-Dental certificates are also requested for students in these grades.
+Dental certificates are not requested for students attending ASCA.

 SCREENING MANDATES: Height and weight is measured annually along with Vision & Hearing screenings.
 Scoliosis screening (checking for spinal curvature) is done on all students in grade 5.
 Referrals for further evaluation are made if there is a deviation from normal.